ElSafouane/ElSafouane/README.md

 - 👋 Hi, I’m @ElSafouane
-- 👀 I’m interested in CyberSec Pentesting and Networks
+- 👀 I’m interested in CyberSec, risk management, Pentesting and Networks
 - 🌱 I’m currently learning in an engineering school based in Troyes, France (UTT)
+-
 - 📫 You can reach me using my email safouane.el_mchantef@utt.fr

 <!---